 Squashed Bugs and Rules

-Our children often complain about all of the rules: curfew, cleaning their room, homework finished before they watch TV, asking permission to go play with a friend, notifying us of where they are, and so many more.
-We provide the boundaries because we are the wise one, the person who understands what can happen.
-There is a reason for every single instruction we impart.
+Our children often complain about all of the rules: keeping curfew, cleaning their room, finishing homework before they can watch TV, asking permission to go play with a friend, notifying us of where they are, and so many more.
+Parents provide the boundaries because we are the wise ones, the ones who understand what can happen.
+There’s a reason for every single instruction and restriction.

 Joshua 1:8 exhorts: Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.

-I challenge you the next time you read God’s Word and see a guideline, parable, or tidbit, identify what God is trying to protect you from or how is He trying to prosper you.
-It will change your perspective and you might just look both ways before stepping off the curb.
+The next time you read God’s Word and see a guideline, parable, or tidbit, I challenge you to identify what God is trying to protect you from or how He’s trying to prosper you.
+It will change your perspective, and you might just look both ways before stepping off the curb.